ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

    * 'sign_alg': this parameter is identified by the CBOR unsigned integer 3 used as map key.
 Its value specifies the Signature Algorithm used to sign messages in the group, and is taken from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.

    * 'sign_params': this parameter is identified by the CBOR unsigned integer 4 used as map key.
-Its value specifies the parameters of the Signature Algorithm, as is encoded as a CBOR array including the following two elements:
+Its value specifies the parameters of the Signature Algorithm, and is encoded as a CBOR array including the following two elements:

       - 'sign_alg_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.